fazekasda/starred/README.md

 ## Others

+- [HeadlessBrowsers](https://github.com/dhamaniasad/HeadlessBrowsers) - A list of (almost) all headless web browsers in existence
+- [ansible-letsencrypt](https://github.com/thefinn93/ansible-letsencrypt) - An ansible role to generate TLS certificates and get them signed by Let's Encrypt
 - [google-interview-university](https://github.com/jwasham/google-interview-university) - A complete daily plan for studying to become a Google software engineer.
 - [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform or Amazon EC2.
 No scripts.
 - [ListOfMinimalistFrameworks](https://github.com/neiesc/ListOfMinimalistFrameworks) - A list of minimalist frameworks (simple and lightweight).